stackotter/swift-macro-toolkit/README.md

 # Swift Macro Toolkit

 **Did you know that `-0xF_ep-0_2` is a valid floating point literal in Swift?** Well you probably didn't (it's equal to -63.5), and as a macro author you shouldn't even have to care!
-Macro Toolkit shields you from edge cases so that users can use your macros in whatever weird (but correct) manners they may desire.
+Among many things, Macro Toolkit shields you from edge cases so that users can use your macros in whatever weird (but correct) manners they may desire.

 **You don't need in-depth knowledge of Swift's syntax to make a robust macro, you just need an idea.**